 - Increased intracranial pressure

-- Hypotension or hypovolemia due to the blood pressure-reducing effects of the substances
+- Hypotension or hypovolemia due to the blood-pressure-lowering effects of opioids

 - Opioid dependence

-- Gallbladder and urinary tract diseases– the spastic contraction of the urinary sphincter may lead to urinary retention
+- Gallbladder and urinary tract diseases—spastic contraction of the urinary sphincter may lead to urinary retention

-- Pancreatitis as the sphincter tone is increased and there is a risk of secretion build-up
+- Pancreatitis due to increased sphincter tone along with a risk of secretion build-up

-- Obstructive and inflammatory gastrointestinal diseases as the tone of the smooth musculature increases, bringing about the risk of spasms and perforation
+- Obstructive and inflammatory gastrointestinal diseases as the tone of the smooth musculature increases, with the associated risk of spasms and perforation

-- Ileus – here is a risk of perforation as well
+- Ileus associated with a risk of perforation

 Interactions between opioids and other drugs

-There are interactions between opioids and CNS depressants such as hypnotics, phenothiazines, tranquilizers, and especially alcohol.
-They enhance the sedating effects of opioids and may lead to life-threatening respiratory depression.
+Opioids interact with CNS depressants such as hypnotics, phenothiazines, tranquilizers, and especially alcohol, leading to enhanced sedation and life-threatening respiratory depression.

 Indications for Opioids

-Indications for the use of opioids are severe and extreme pain (nociceptive type pain), i.e. in the context of surgeries and tumors.
-Opioid analgesics are also especially suited for treating pain in cases of acute myocardial infarction and acute pulmonary edema because of their psycho-sedating effects.
+Indications for the use of opioids are severe and extreme pain (nociceptive pain), i.e., surgical and tumor-related pain.
+Opioid analgesics are also especially indicated for the treatment of pain in cases of acute myocardial infarction and acute pulmonary edema because of their psycho-sedative effects.

-The WHO ladder governing the use of opioids
+The World Health Organization (WHO) ladder governing the use of opioids

-The WHO ladder is used for the treatment of chronic pain and was originally created for the treatment of tumors.
-It is, however, also being applied for the treatment of chronic musculoskeletal pain if NSRA drugs are contraindicated or if they do not provide sufficient pain relief.
+The WHO ladder is used for the treatment of chronic pain.
+It was originally created for the treatment of tumors.
+It is, however, also applied for the treatment of chronic musculoskeletal pain if NSRA drugs are contraindicated or if they do not provide adequate pain relief.

-Dependence and the development of opioid tolerance are promoted if opioids are only administered during pain peaks.
-Therefore, pain management should consist of basic medication with retarding products and on-demand medication with fast-acting substances if pain peaks occur.
+Dependence and development of opioid tolerance result if opioids are only administered during pain peaks.
+Therefore, pain management should consist of basic medication with retarding products and on-demand medication with fast-acting agents if pain peaks occur.

-Retarding products are frequently applied as patches that need to be changed every 72 hours.
-It should be noted that it takes some time for these patches to develop their full effect and that this effect continues on for up to 16 hours after the patch has been removed.
+Retarding products are frequently applied as patches that are changed every 72 hours.
+These patches take time to manifest their full therapeutic effect, which continues for up to 16 hours after the patch is removed.